 “I began to see that this was quite common and a lot of people experience all sorts of mental illness, but we never talked about it and never knew what to do with it,” she says.

-Ingrid and Bill feel proud of the work done by EPIC and mh@work, and the life-changing brave conversations their organisations have helped initiate to date.
+Ingrid and Bill feel proud of the work done by EPIC and mh@work, and the life-changing brave conversations their organisations have helped initiate.

 “It’s vital that employees are supported to have conversations that are uncomfortable, but that they have some confidence in having,” says Ingrid.